Street pole banner displaying LMU spirit mark with chapel tower and palm tree in background

 2. Symptoms are mild and improving with no new symptoms

-For those who meet the clearance criteria, and leave isolation between days 6 – 10, you must wear a well-fitted mask through day 10 when around others.
+For those who meet the clearance criteria, you must wear a well-fitted mask through day 10 when around others.
 You may stop wearing a mask on day 11 or sooner if you have two negative COVID-19 tests in a row that were each taken at least one day apart.

 COVID-19 Testing